 Brian V. Slater

 Brian has defended patents on multimillion-dollar drug products in Hatch-Waxman litigation, including antifungals, oral contraceptives, sleep drugs, epilepsy drugs, and anti-ulcer drugs.
-His wide-ranging litigation experience also includes patent and trade secret cases involving biologics, diagnostic kits, aircraft composites, toner cartridges, vending machines, and magazine cover coatings.
+His wide-ranging patent and trade secret litigation experience also includes cases involving biologics, medical devices, diagnostic kits, aircraft composites, toner cartridges, vending machines, and magazine cover coatings.
+Brian has appeared before various district courts, the Patent Trial and Appeal Board, the Court of Appeals for the Federal Circuit, and in an arbitration before the AAA.
 Leveraging his courtroom-tested litigation experience, Brian also performs due diligence and counsels emerging and established companies on protecting, licensing and monetizing their IP assets.

-Among the accolades Brian has received, he has been named a Patent Star by Managing Intellectual Property (2014 – 2018) and a Star Life Sciences Lawyer by LMG Life Sciences (2012 – 2018).
-He is also a recommended practitioner for litigation in the IAM Patent 1000 (2016 – 2018) and has been recognized as a leading patent law practitioner by Euromoney Legal Media Guide (2005-2017).
-In addition, he has been recognized by Legal 500 (2010) and PLC Which Lawyer (2012).
-He has been ranked as a New York Super Lawyer since 2013.
+Among the accolades Brian has received, he has been named a Patent Star by Managing Intellectual Property IP Stars (2014 – 2018) and a Star Life Sciences Lawyer by LMG Life Sciences (2012 – 2018).
+He is also a recommended practitioner for litigation in the IAM Patent 1000 (2016 – 2018) and has been recognized as a leading patent law practitioner by Euromoney Legal Media Guide (2005 – 2018).
+In addition, he has been recognized by Legal 500 (2010) and PLC Which Lawyer (2012), and has been ranked as a New York Super Lawyer since 2013.

 Prior to joining Pierce Bainbridge, Brian served as Chair of Life Sciences at Kramer Levin Naftalis & Frankel LLP.
 Before that, he spent over 20 years at the Chambers Band 1-ranked New York IP boutique, Fitzpatrick, Cella, Harper & Scinto, where he served on the management committee.
 Brian graduated from the University of Pennsylvania Law School where he received a Thouron Scholarship.